AdobeDocs/experience-platform.en/help/query-service/best-practices/derived-attributes.md

 Query Service provides an ideal way to create a dataset that contains categorical deciles.
 This can then be used in conjunction with Segmentation Service to create audiences based on attribute ranking.

-The concepts displayed in the following examples can be applied to create other decile bucket datasets, as long as a category (dimension) is defined, and a metric is available.
+The concepts displayed in the following examples can be applied to create other decile bucket datasets, as long as a category (dimension) is defined and a metric is available.
 The examples are based on data for an airline loyalty scheme.
 The airline loyalty data utilizes the Experience Events class where each event is a record of a business transaction for **mileage**, either credited or debited, and the membership **loyalty status** either "Flyer", "Frequent", "Silver", or "Gold".
 The primary identity field is `membershipNumber`.

 ### Create a query template {#create-a-query-template}

-The template can be made either using the Query Editor in the UI, or [through the Query Service API](../api/query-templates.md#create-a-query-template).
+The template can be made either using the Query Editor in the UI, or through the [Query Service API](../api/query-templates.md#create-a-query-template).

 Sections of the query template displayed below will be examined in greater detail.